 Shift in Perspective

-In reality, though, I’ve probably only hiked a small fraction of all the trails Lake Tahoe has to offer.
+In reality, though, I’ve probably only hiked a small fraction of all the trails that Lake Tahoe has to offer.

 That’s ok.
 I’m pacing myself.